lgnbhl/felixl.github.io/_posts/2018-05-09-forecasting.md

 phone calls.
 In the contrary, it is hard to see periodicity in the number of GB downloaded per hour.

-From now, we will only study the number phone calls per hour.
+From now, we will only study the number of phone calls per hour.
 The beauty of R programming is that the same code can be run on the dataset related to SMS.